CLI computation with GNU datamash

-I'm hoping this post will serve as a quick reference for some of the use cases and tickle your curiosity if you haven't come across this nifty CLI tool yet.
-I'll also post some links for further reading.
+I'm hoping this post will serve as a quick reference for some of the use cases and tickle your curiosity if you haven't come across this nifty CLI text processing tool yet.
+There are also links for further reading at the end.

 Installation and Documentation🔗